awsdocs/amazon-personalize-developer-guide/doc_source/recommendations.md

 Use the following code to get recommendations\.
 Change the value of `userId` to a user ID that is in the data that you used to train the solution\.
 A list of the top 10 recommended items for the user displays\.
 To change the number of recommended items, change the value for `numResults`\.
 The default is 25 items\.
 The maximum is 500 items\.
 If you used a RELATED\_ITEMS recipe to train the solution version backing the campaign, replace the `user-id` parameter with `item-id` and specify the item ID\.

+ If you recorded events for a user before they logged in \(an anonymous user\), you can get recommendations for this user by providing the `sessionId` from those events instead of a `userId`\.
+For more information about recording events for anonymous users, see [PutEvents operation](recording-events.md#event-record-api)\.

 ```
 aws personalize-runtime get-recommendations \
 --campaign-arn campaign arn \